Print Friendly

 momachti – hquetl “student”

-The verb, momacthia, lost its final vowel “a,” and the suffix, “-hquetl” was added to mark the singular substantive noun.
-However, for the plural form, the verb maintains its original integrity and the suffix, “-nih” is added.
+The verb, momachtia deletes its final “a,” and the suffix “-hquetl” adds marking the singular.
+However, for the plural the suffix “-nih” adds to the stem.
 For example:

 momachtia “to study”